TransparentHealth/openid-connect-consumerhealth-profile/README.md

 # Consumer Health OpenID Connect Profile(CHOP) - DRAFT

 This is an OpenID Connect profile which outlines specific content of the `id_token`.
-It is designed to adress logistical issues surrounding access to health information.
+It is designed to address logistical issues surrounding access to health information.
 The goals of this profile are:

 1. To communicate digital identity information in a consistent fashion.
 2. To provide a consistent way represent identifiers, which often act as pointers to health information.